sj23patel/Object-Tracking/README.md

 </a>
 </p>

-To understand more about the working of Uncented Kalman Fitlers please visit: https://goo.gl/aoQpqE
+To understand more about the working of Unscented Kalman Fitlers please visit: https://goo.gl/aoQpqE

 ## Sample Output
 ### 1. Tennis ball